Grob's Attack

 It is widely considered to be one of the worst possible first moves for White.
 International Master (IM) John Watson writes, "As far as I can tell, 1 g4 is competitive with 1 h4 for the honour of being White's worst first move.
 Against an informed or skilled opponent, it is simply masochistic."

 History and usage

 The opening takes its name from Swiss IM Henri Grob (1904–1974) who analysed it extensively and played hundreds of correspondence games with it.
 In Grob's newspaper column analysis of this opening, he referred to it as the Spike Opening, a name which is still used occasionally.
 Other early references used the name Ahlhausen's Opening, after Carl Ahlhausen (1835–1892) of Berlin, one of the first to play 1.g4.
 Savielly Tartakower sometimes played this opening in simultaneous exhibitions and called it the Genoa or San Pier D'Arena Opening, after the city and suburb of Genoa where he first used it.
-In the Czech Republic and Slovakia, 1.g4 is called Fric's Opening, and in other parts of the world it is called Kolibri's Opening.